codazoda/notes/InterviewOutline.md

 	- Who has had the most influence on your life?

+	- If you had unlimited resources and could do anything what would it be?

+- Work Preferences

 	- What is your preferred professional communication style?

-	- If you had unlimited resources and could do anything what would it be?
+	- Tell me about your preferred work computer?

+	- Describe your ideal working space.

 ## Silly Questions / Frustration Tests